Floorp-Projects/Floorp/layout/tools/reftest/README.txt

 ./firefox -reftest /path/to/srcdir/mozilla/layout/reftests/reftest.list > reftest.out

 and then search/grep reftest.out for "UNEXPECTED".

-You can also run clean-reftest-output.pl over reftest.out to convert the output to simple HTML.
+There are two scripts provided to convert the reftest.out to HTML. clean-reftest-output.pl converts reftest.out into simple HTML, stripping lines from the log that aren't relevant.  reftest-to-html.pl converts the output into html that makes it easier to visually check for failures.

 Testable Areas
 ==============